-Courses of this type are new and experimental and may be offered in a lecture and/or laboratory format.
-They are not regular catalog offerings and may be found in the various disciplines of the class schedule.
+Courses of this type are new and experimental and may be found in the various disciplines of the college.
+They are not regular catalog offerings and may qualify for general education credit or transfer on a course by course basis upon approval of the Curriculum Committee.
+May be offered in a seminar, lecture and/or laboratory format.
 Course content and unit credit will be determined by the discipline offering the course.
-These courses do not qualify for general education credit.
-They are degree applicable and may qualify for transfer to the CSU on a course by course basis.
+These courses are associate degree applicable.